QuaCaTeam/quaca/paper/paper.md

 When used as a library the following quantities are separately accessible:

  - the dressed polarizability
- - the Green's tensors for the above described geometries
+ - the Green tensors for the above described geometries
  - the power spectrum of the particle's dipole moment
  - the reflection coefficients of a planar interface, permittivity, and memory kernel for possible internal degrees of freedom